nukemberg/opsschool-os-intro/signals/README.md

 Make sure you are running on a POSIX compatible O/S (Linux, OSX, etc).

 When you run `python run-me.py` the process will print its _pid_ so you can easily send signals to it.
+When the process is running in the foreground you can use another terminal window to send signals to it.
 Alternatively, use `python run-me.py &` to run the process in the background if you want to send signals using the same terminal.

 ## Signals
-1. Run the `run-me.py` file and kill the process with _ctrl+c_.
+1. Run the `run-me.py` file in the foreground and kill the process with _ctrl+c_.
 Run it again and send the `INT` signal to it.
 1. Edit the `run-me.py` file and install a signal handler on `INT` signal.
 Now run and use _ctrl+c_ again.
 1. How do you stop a process without _ctrl+c_?
 Try sending the `QUIT` signal to the process.
 1. Install a signal handler for the `QUIT` signal, run it again and send the `QUIT` signal to it.